 Since graduating from Macquarie University he has published sole authored articles in prestigious law journals such as the Denver Journal of International Law and Policy, Connecticut Journal of International Law, Loyola of Los Angeles International and Comparative Law Review, Property Law Review and Brooklyn Journal of International Law, the latter respectively ranked second and twelfth in the world for case and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings.

-He has forthcoming sole authored articles accepted for 2016 with the University of Western Australia Law Review and Vanderbilt Journal of Transnational Law, the latter ranked seventh in the world for combined score and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings.
+He has forthcoming sole authored articles accepted for 2016 with the University of Western Australia Law Review, Arizona Journal of International and Comparative Law and Vanderbilt Journal of Transnational Law, the latter ranked seventh in the world for combined score and journal citation in international law under the 2015 Washington and Lee Law Journal Rankings.

 Dr. Anderson also has two sole authored book projects with Oxford University Press, arguably the world’s most prestigious publisher (approximately 400,000 words/600+ pp. each).

 Dr. Anderson has taught into a wide variety of university subjects – no fewer than twenty-three (23).

 During his time at Macquarie he was invited to present lectures on aspects of the Australian constitution, international law and secessionism.
 He also taught postgraduate International Law, undergraduate Australian and International Politics, Political Theory and various undergraduate law courses such as Jurisprudence, Foundations of Law, Company Law, Property Law and Equity and Trusts.